 - ☐ Choose to place a single or double offset.
 If you choose the double offset, then the second line is placed in the drawing with the fixed offset in the dialog.
-This provides the ability to draw a room plus the next wall in one operation. - ☐ Choose two-click or multi-click method of operation. - ☐ If the Place Guidelines option is selected, the tool will place a guideline in the drawing. - ☐ If the Copy Attributes option is selected, the offset line will take on the attributes of the original clicked-on object, otherwise it takes on the attributes of the Normal style. - ☐ If Edit All Layers is on, the tool places the offset line on the
+This provides the ability to draw a room plus the next wall in one operation. - ☐ Choose two-click or multi-click method of operation. - ☐ If the Place Guidelines option is selected, the tool will place a guideline in the drawing. - ☐ If the Copy Attributes option is selected, the offset line will take on the attributes of the original clicked-on object, otherwise it takes on the attributes of the Normal style. - ☐ If Edit All Layers is on, the tool places the offset line on the same layer as the object being offset from, , however the Place on ( Current Layer option allows you to override th e standaro d action.

-- same layer as the object being offset from, however the Place on Current Layer option allows you to override the standard action. - ☐ For all other settings in the dialog, please see the Parallel Offset tool.
+☐ For all other settings in the dialog, please see the Parallel Offset tool.

-- ☐ Select the Offset Line tool from the WildTools palette. - For all other actions, please see the Parallel Offset tool.
+- For all other actions, please see the Parallel Offset tool.